-Over the past few months, we have been looking at the Customer Buying Cycle to determine how social media can best be integrated on your website to enhance each stage of the cycle.
+Over the past few months, we’ve been looking at the customer buying cycle to determine how social media can best be integrated on your website to enhance each stage of the cycle.

 Let’s set the scene… A customer has just completed a transaction on your website – say they’ve booked a flight to Paris.
 Now what?
 You don’t have to be a business boffin to be thinking along the lines of ‘how can we keep that customer engaged?’
 And ‘how can we get them to buy more?’

 Top 4 ways to drive sales on your website

 1) Target your customers whilst they’re still on your site

 This is about the here and now.
 Your customer has pressed that ‘Purchase’ button and is reading the confirmation message.
 They’re about to leave your website as there is nothing else to keep them there.
 But does it have to be like that?

 What about providing functionality on your website to enable your customers to interact with your staff, manufacturers and other customers?
 Featuring this content can help to resolve any post-transaction questions they may have around product usage; helping to decrease product returns and support costs.
 Our discussions and forums app can be integrated onto any page of your website and allows you and your customers to post questions or start a discussion.

 Furthermore, providing additional relevant information about other products and services that are complementary to the initial product purchased can lead your customer on to their next purchase, generating ancillary revenue.
 In fact, numerous studies have shown that a high percentage of additional sales happen immediately after an initial sale is made.

 For example, a purchase of a manicure set might lead on to a purchase of cuticle cream.
 Or, a purchase of a week’s stay at a guesthouse might be complemented with car hire and a day out at a local tourist hotspot.